otterkit/otterkit.com/pages/docs/intrinsics/ACOS.md

 # ACOS Function

 ### Description:

-This function returns a value (in radians[^1]) that approximates the arccosine of its argument.
+This function returns a value (in radians[^1]) that approximates the arccosine of the argument.

 ### Types: